serverless/serverless/doc/services.md

 ## Deployment

-These general deployment steps always occur first:
+These deployment steps always occur first:

 * The `serverless.yml` and `serverless.meta.yml` files are loaded into two objects in memory (e.g., `service`, `meta`)
-* If YAML is used, it's converted to JSON.
+* If YAML is used, it's converted to JSON
-* If they contain references to other files, load them and populate the main configuration objects.
+* References using Serverless variable syntax `${}` or Serverless template syntax `$${}` are loaded
-* Loop through the `resources` property and collect resources for the default provider (if only 1 provider exists in configuration) or for the targeted provider.
+* Loop through the `resources` property and collect resources for the targeted provider

 ### Deployment On Amazon Web Services